overture8/nuts/README.md

 nuts
 ====

-nuts is a command line tool for listing and installing fonts from the fontsquirrel site.
+nuts is a command line tool for listing and installing fonts from the [fontsquirrel.com](http://fontsquirrel.com) site.

 Installation
 ------------